Hepatitis C Testing

 Can I be vaccinated against HCV?

 Yes.
-A prior infection with HCV does not protect you from another infection; it does not make you immune to HCV.
+A prior infection with HCV does not protect you from another infection—it does not make you immune to HCV.
 Most people do not have an effective immune response to the virus.
 Changes that the virus undergoes as it replicates during an infection make it difficult for the body to fight against the initial or subsequent infections.

-Is there treatment for HCV?
+What is the treatment for HCV?

 - Chronic HCV is usually treated with a combination of drugs.